TheDauertoter/Wrangling_IU/README.md

 raw_data - raw data of the coffe beans set as .xlxs

-final_data - final table of the data after wrangling as cvs
+final_data - final table of the data after wrangling as .csv

 Source of raw file : https://www.kaggle.com/datasets/saadharoon27/coffee-bean-sales-raw-dataset/data